thatsillegal/archiweb/README.md

 # ArchiWeb
 ArchiWeb is a front-end web application using [Vuetify](https://vuetifyjs.com/en/) and [three.js](https://threejs.org/).
-It's recommanded to start from the documentation of both.
+It's recommanded to start from the documentations of both.

-### Usage
+## Usage
 ArchiWeb provides a template to create a web application from scratch, you can easily use [Vuetify UI components](https://vuetifyjs.com/en/components/buttons/) to generate a material design web, also with 3d rendering.
 ``` bash
 git clone https://github.com/Inst-AAA/archiweb.git